ovaleanu/kubernetes/docs/kubefed_contrail.md

 ### Deploy KubeFed on a Host Cluster

-First we need to combine all the kubeconfigs and contexts.
+First I need to combine all the kubeconfigs and contexts.
 I am using kubectx to switch between the clusters.

 Get cluster contexts
 ```